artecs-group/RVfpga-sim-addons/RVfpga_Microcredential/Module3/OtherRiscvCores/README.md

 In recent years, the open-source hardware ecosystem has witnessed a remarkable surge in the development and adoption of RISC-V cores.
 Thanks to its open and modular instruction set architecture, RISC-V has empowered academia, industry, and hobbyists to design and share a wide variety of cores tailored to different needs—from ultra-minimal implementations for microcontrollers to complex out-of-order processors for high-performance computing.
 In this page we explore a selection of these open RISC-V cores, highlighting their features, use cases, and the vibrant community driving this innovation.

+## Introduction
-1. Look at the following presentation: [OtherRiscvCores](https://drive.google.com/file/d/1N_pWZ8oRKA0aUdZg2EKY66rlhnqzTMtF/view?usp=sharing).
+Look at the following presentation: [OtherRiscvCores](https://drive.google.com/file/d/1N_pWZ8oRKA0aUdZg2EKY66rlhnqzTMtF/view?usp=sharing).

+## Verilator CVW-Wally simulation
-2. Follow these steps to replicate the Verilator CVW-Wally simulation in the VM:
+Follow these steps to replicate the Verilator CVW-Wally simulation in the VM:
     * Install version 5.032 of Verilator.
 (You can also download a pre-compiled version here: [Verilator](https://ucomplutense-my.sharepoint.com/:u:/g/personal/dani02_ucm_es/EQpVNYBVJU1Loxn6iQGpHOABhR8v2-vyy88wdoDhW6lK6w?e=EnotZD).
 Once downloaded, unzip and move it to the home of the VM.)
     * Install version 14.2.0 of the RISC-V toolchain.
 (You can also download a pre-compiled version here: [Toolchain](https://ucomplutense-my.sharepoint.com/:u:/g/personal/dani02_ucm_es/EWcHZ40cZQtNtRncy7UWnIgBIi7chrEkSuS_IhD6Z4KkVw?e=Sgd3jE).
 Once downloaded, unzip and move it to the home of the VM.)
     * Clone recursively the sources from the [CVW Wally repo](https://github.com/openhwgroup/cvw).
 (You can also download a prepared version of Wally here: [Wally](https://ucomplutense-my.sharepoint.com/:u:/g/personal/dani02_ucm_es/EYY6Vou-SONEj9FqHHnBZ44BT5nQaA02E27KNKz-nXCeKg?e=5lOg5A).
 Once downloaded, unzip and move it to the home of the VM.)